Reconstructing Head and Neck Burns

 The best options for treating facial burns involve using a z-plasty technique, which allows for better elasticity of the face, pulsed-dye laser treatments that flatten thick-appearing scars, skin grafting, flap repair operations, and the use of tissue expanders to get more skin for the best facial features following surgery.

 Surgery to the face can be acute, intermittent, and late.
 Acute reconstructions are done on the eyelids and around the mouth.
 Neck deformities should be treated surgically in the acute phase of treatment.
 The anterior neck often needs splinting along with grafting and excisional releases.

 Intermediate-phase reconstruction takes place after the scars have matured and are soft.
 This can take years, depending on the depth and location of the scar tissue.

 Steroids are often used in the intermediate-phase period to reduce the thickness of the scarring.
 Late phase reconstruction is aimed at tackling thick and ropy scars using z-plasty and laser techniques.Treating the Scalp Burn and Facial Areas

-Other injuries that go along with scalp burns are burns of the eyebrows, nose and nose.
-These must be part of the treatment plan of scalp burns.
+Other injuries that go along with scalp burns are burns of the eyebrows, nose, and nose.
+These must be part of the treatment plan for scalp burns.
 Burned areas can be treated with disuse expanders on the scalp with the excess skin used to treat the face.
 Eyebrow burns with alopecia can be treated by grafting parts of the skin with hair behind the ears or with part of an uninjured eyebrow.
-The problem with using scalp hair is that it grows much more rapidly than the eyebrow hair and it doesn’t lay down flat like eyebrow hair does.
+The problem with using scalp hair is that it grows much more rapidly than eyebrow hair, and it doesn’t lay down flat like eyebrow hair does.